colinferguson81100/CapstoneProjectTemplate/Documentation/Development.md

 tests directory contains tests for the frontend

-.dockerignorre contains files that can be ignored by docker
+.dockerignore contains files that can be ignored by docker

 .gitignore contains files that can be ignored by git